smartdevicelink/sdl_evolution/proposals/NNNN-POI-Service-Supported.md

    12. Show Native Navigation screen and find route.

   (ii) When the SDL navigation app is selected or there is an app with `HMIStatus` already LIMITED.
-   10. Activate or change `HMIStatus` to FULL the target SDL Navigation App
+   10. Activate or change `HMIStatus` to FULL for the target SDL Navigation App
    11. Subscribe to App Service from Navi App
    12. Navi App get `PoiServiceData->LocationDetails`.
    13. Find route with Navi App.